earnaud/MetaShARK-v2/README.md

 Two methods are being developped to fill in metadata:

 * Metadata Fill-In (MetaFIN) : still not accessible, it is the PNDB specific tool exploring automatic inference to fill in metadata from datasets.
-* EML Assembly Line (EMLAL) : in development, it is the EDI tool allowing the user to interact with a major part of the EML.
+* EML Assembly Line (EMLAL) : it is the EDI tool allowing the user to interact with a major part of the EML.
 MetaShARK is a user front-end solution to offer more automated and visual access to this tool.

 ### Data Package upload